brooth/jeta-site/mysite/home/markdown/validator.md

     )
     public interface ExperienceValidator extends Validator {}

-If you use `AgeValidator` on a string field, it will fail during compilation.
+As you probably noticed, `ExperienceValidator` uses `age` field for the check.
+Besides, if you use `AgeValidator` on a string field, it will fail during compilation.
 How does it work? `$f` is replaced with the field, it is applied to. `$m` refers to the master instance.
 In `${}` you can write any java code you need to.
 Before the compilation, `Jeta` will create java code by these strings, so, in case of misspelling, it won't be assembled.
-As well as expression `master.str > 18` where, of course, `str` is a string field.

 ###ValidatorAlias